 Veterans Health Library Test Data Limitations

 The built-in MHV search feature was not functioning at the time of testing.
-However, only two (2) users of 17 utilize this feature to perform the VHL task.
+However, only two (2) users out of 17 tried to utilize (and were subsequently unable to use) this feature to perform the VHL task.

 Conclusion